 Does insurance cover slashed tires?
 Not all providers offer the same types of coverage.
 So, it’s important to shop around for car insurance quotes to compare the value each company offers.
-We took a look at some of the top providers around the nation to see what companies came out on top in customer service, coverage, cost, and more.
+We took a look at some of the top providers around the nation to see which companies came out on top in customer service, coverage, cost, and more.

 Here are two of our top picks.
 Compare quotes between these providers, and enter your zip code to find other providers in your area.
-Or, call (855) 518-0148 to speak with Motor1's designated quotes team.

-Progressive: Best For High-Risk Drivers
+#1 Progressive: Best For High-Risk Drivers

 Progressive has a reputation for saving people money with its Name Your Price® tool and many discounts.
 Drivers can save for bundling multiple policies, going paperless, and paying their premium in full.
 These money-saving opportunities and average customer service helped Progressive earn a 4.5 rating from our research.